Getting your robot to drive with the RobotDrive class

 The RobotDrive can also handle Mecanum driving.
 That is using Mecanum wheels on the chassis to enable the robot to drive in any direction without first turning.
 This is sometimes called Holonomic driving.

-In this example there are two joysticks controlling the robot. moveStick supplies the direction vector for the robot, that is which way it should move irrespective of the heading. rotateStick supplies the rate of rotation using the x-axis of that joystick.
-If you push the moveStick full forward the robot will move forward (relative to the robot).
+In this example there are two joysticks controlling the robot. moveStick supplies the direction vector for the robot, that is which way it should move irrespective of the heading. rotateStick supplies the rate of rotation in the twist (rudder) axis on the joystick.
+If you push the moveStick full forward the robot will move forward, even if it's facing to the left.
 At the same time, if you rotate the rotateStick, the robot will spin in the rotation direction with the rotation rate from the amount of twist, while the robot continues to move forward.